Worship Service Volunteers

 Young Children: Please include one song keeping in mind younger children in our congregation.
 A basket with hand percussion instruments can be found in the church cupboard.

 Including Others: We are blessed to have a number of musicians in our congregation who can be asked to contribute musically in worship.
 Please keep in mind, that these musicians will need time to prepare.
-Here are some people you may want to ask:
+A list of potential instrumentalists can be seen above.

 Resources: Mennonite Hymnal Worship Book, Sing the Story, Sing the Journey, Songs & Prayers from Taize (copies of all songbooks in church cupboard)